 Why not see belief as a creative act rather than subjugative necessity?

 The religious extremist fears alternative views.
 I am happy to let anyone believe whatever they want because I believe reality is fluid and one belief can be just as valid as any other, even polar opposite, belief.
-I delight in the study of comparative belief systems, because I find it fascinating that so many contradictory ideas could be held by humans.
+I delight in the study of comparative belief systems, because I find it fascinating that so many contradictory ideas could be held by equally intelligent humans.
 The sheer diversity of religion and philosophy is the primary evidence I have for non-belief.
 Since there is, and probably cannot be, consensus, then any belief is as valid as any other and the only truth is that which lies within.

 My ethos involves beauty and service to art.
 I am often not persuaded by arguments because I find them aesthetically unattractive, and that is sufficient reason for me to reject them.
-The aesthetic argument is disarming to most belief-based proposals because it is at once illogical and perfectly reasonable.
+The aesthetic argument is disarming to most belief-based paradigms because it is at once illogical and perfectly reasonable.

 This is what I learned from my father: Serve the muse.

 This is what I learned from Baha'u'llah: All beliefs are the OK.